 What to Expect Along the Catskills Beverage Trail

-Bring your love of craft beer and delicious vino to the Great Northern Catskills and drink your way along the region's new Catskills Beverage Trail featuring six unique beer and wine stops in the heart of New York State.
+Bring your love of craft beer and delicious vino to the Great Northern Catskills and drink your way along the region's new Catskills Beverage Trail featuring five unique beer and cider stops in the heart of New York State.

 Each stop on the beverage trail offers a new opportunity to explore the creations of master and novice brewers, as well as sip wines made with grapes grown right in New York State.
 We've put together a list of highlights for each stop – the must dos, to help you tap into the Catskills craft beverage scene.
 See what we did there?